ros-navigation/docs.nav2.org/migration/Galactic.rst

 Refactored AMCL motion models as plugins
 ****************************************

-`This PR <https://github.com/ros-planning/navigation2/pull/2642>`_ creates plugins for the different motion models currently used in AMCL.This functionality enables users to use any custom motion model by creating it as a plugin and changing the robot_model_type parameter to the name of the plugin in nav2_params.yaml file.This helps to use custom motion models without the need to modify the AMCL source code.
+`This PR <https://github.com/ros-planning/navigation2/pull/2642>`_ creates plugins for the different motion models currently used in AMCL.
+This functionality enables users to use any custom motion model by creating it as a plugin and changing the robot_model_type parameter to the name of the plugin in nav2_params.yaml file.
+This helps to use custom motion models without the need to modify the AMCL source code.